Heritage Open Day 2017

-The church will be open and there will be historic displays within the church.
-Tower tours will take place.
+There are historic displays within the church.
 The church tower is the highest point in St Albans and on a clear day offers distant views of the Wembley Arch and Canary Wharf as well as striking views of St Albans and the surrounding countryside.
 Access to the tower roof is subject to weather conditions and there is an age restriction.
 There is a large churchyard with orchard, wildflower meadow, storyteller's circle and Garden of Hope with Tree of Life memorial sculpture.

 The church is generally accessible to wheelchair users, but the tower is accessible only via a narrow spiral staircase and, to roof level, by a very steep ladder.
 Under 9s are not allowed on the roof due to the steepness and height of the last ladder.
 There will be no access to the roof in bad weather.

 12 FREE tickets are available to scale the heights of the Clock Tower, St Peter’s Tower and the Cathedral Tower on Sunday 10 September.

 Your efforts won’t go unrewarded – as well as enjoying spectacular views, those who complete all three climbs will receive a Three Towers

 Challenge medal after the final climb at St Albans Cathedral.

 The challenge starts at 13.00 at the city’s iconic Clock Tower, moving swiftly on to the highest point in St Albans - St Peter’s Tower at 14.00,

 and finishing with the Cathedral Tower at 15.15 (estimated end time 16.15).

 To apply for a place please email firstname.lastname@example.org by Wednesday 6 September.
 You will be notified if you have a place on Thursday 7 September.
 Good luck!